Filing a complaint with Kifid: your rights and step-by-step plan

 Although you can file a complaint yourself, it is often wise to engage a lawyer.
 Financial institutions have legal experts who will thoroughly contest your complaint.
 A lawyer can help you with:

-• The drafting of a clear and complete letter of complaint
+• Drafting a clear and complete complaint letter

-At Arslan Lawyers we have extensive experience with procedures against banks and insurers.
-We ensure that your complaint is professionally handled and that your chances of success increase significantly.
+At Arslan Attorneys we have extensive experience with legal proceedings against banks and insurance companies.
+We ensure that your complaint is handled professionally and that your chances of success increase significantly.

-When your complaint concerns, for example, a rejected personal injury or disability benefit, our costs can often be recovered from the liable party.
+If your complaint concerns, for example, a rejected personal injury– or disability benefit, our costs can often be recovered from the liable party.
 This means that in many cases you can use our legal services free of charge.

 Share this message